Best practices for using agents

 If an answer seems wrong, ask follow-up questions or rephrase your prompt.
 Agents improve with more context.

-Use code reviews for critical branches
+Use reviews for critical branches

 Don’t rely solely on the AI-generated test plan — add your own manual test cases based on your product knowledge.